How to get started with Bybit Options Trading

 Open the Bybit App and log in to your account.

-Tap on Derivatives at the bottom of the screen, then select Options.
+Tap on Trade at the bottom of the screen, then select Options at the top.

-On the Options page, click on the light bulb icon to enter the Options Strategies section.
+On the Options page, click on the horizontal three dots icon near the top right corner and select Options Strategies.

 Bybit offers four preset strategies: Bull Call Spread, Bull Put Spread, Bear Call Spread and Bear Put Spread.
 Hereâs a quick overview.